 Rice flour: I used part rice flour to make the brownies more fudgy and moist.
 You can substitute for plain flour if you want but I highly recommend using rice flour to achieve the best texture in this recipe.
 If you are substituting, weigh your plain flour instead of measuring with cups.

-Brown sugar: Brown sugar is perfect to give moist and fudgy texture to baked goods and that’s why I used it in this recipe!
+Brown sugar: Brown sugar is perfect to give a moist and fudgy texture to baked goods and that’s why I used it in this recipe!
 You can use regular caster sugar if you don’t have brown sugar too.
 Coconut sugar works in place of brown sugar too.

 Maple syrup: If you haven’t noticed, I love using maple syrup in my baked goods especially for autumn desserts like this recipe!
-I love the cozy and comforting flavour of maple syrup so much.
+I love the cosy and comforting flavour of maple syrup so much.
 You can use other liquid sweeteners too if you prefer such as agave syrup, date syrup etc. The flavour of the final product might be different if you use different sweeteners.

 Coconut milk powder: Coconut milk powder is used to make the chocolate mixture in this recipe.
 Make sure to use one with no dairy in it as some brands have milk powder!
 You can probably use soy milk powder instead too if you don’t have coconut milk powder.
 Make sure again there is no dairy milk in it.